adamstallard/grunt-vows-runner/README.md

 * Runs suites in the same [target](http://gruntjs.com/configuring-tasks#task-configuration-and-targets) concurrently
 * Sets options at the target level
-* Ability to set the ``isolate`` option at the suite and target level, and to run isolated and non-isolated suites together
+* Can set the ``isolate`` option at the suite and target level, and run isolated and non-isolated suites together

 ###Differences from the vows command-line runner